jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Components _controls_.md

 ## YAML structure for components

-In Jigx Builder the YAML format for a component is `type: component.avatar` and is configured at a specific level, and under a property depending on the jig type.&#x20;
+In Jigx Builder the YAML format for a component is `type: component.avatar` and is configured at a specific level, and under a property depending on the jig type.

-- In** default jigs** components are configured under the `children:` property.
+- In **default jigs** components are configured under the `children:` property.
 - In **full-screen jigs** components are configured under the `component:` property.
 - In **list** and **calendar jigs** components are configured under the `item:` property.